LupianezLab/Website/index.md

 Our laboratory is interested in this beautiful but complex question.
 In other words, we seek to understand gene regulation in the context of a 3D genome.
-Using in vivo models, we aim to decipher how cellular fate is determined and maintained and how this information is encoded in vertebrate genomes.
+Using in vivo models, we aim to decipher how cellular fate is set and maintained, and how this information is encoded in vertebrate genomes.

 {% include section.html %}